-Prior to filing of the Final Subdivision Map, Monterey County Division of Environmental Health shall require that the project applicant prepare and submit for review and approval wastewater collection improvement plans and calculations prepared by a registered engineer that demonstrate adequate capacity.
+Prior to filing of the Final Subdivision Map, Monterey County Division of Environmental Health Bureau shall require that the project applicant prepare and submit for review and approval wastewater collection improvement plans and calculations prepared by a registered engineer that demonstrate adequate capacity.
 The wastewater collection improvement plans shall be subject to approval by California Utility Service, Monterey Bay Unified Air Pollution Control District, and the County of Monterey.
 Upon review of the design, the project applicant shall be required to enter into a wastewater main extension agreement with California Utility Service.

 In addition, prior to approval of any building permits, the applicant shall verify that there is sufficient treatment capacity in the California Utilities Service, Inc. (CUS) wastewater treatment facility to address the wastewater needs of the proposed project.
 The project applicant shall submit proof to Monterey County that the existing wastewater treatment plant is meeting the current effluent limitations as required per Waste Discharge Requirement Order No. R3-2007-0008.
-If the CUS facility exceeds 60% of its existing capacity, or the project would cause the facility to exceed its permitted capacity, then the County of Monterey would not issue a building permit until such time as the

-CUS has attained a revised permit from the Regional Water Quality Control Board.
+If the CUS facility exceeds its permitted capacity, then the County of Monterey would not issue a building permit until such time as the CUS has attained a revised permit from the Regional Water Quality Control Board.